littleFF/tipsforChinaTrip/readme.md

 # 🇨🇳 China Travel Guide for International Friends

-Practical tips and essential information for foreigners traveling to China.
+Practical tips and essential information for first visitors traveling to China.
 This guide covers payment methods, transportation, and ticket purchasing for popular attractions.

 ## 💳 1.
 Payment Methods